microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 ## :speech_balloon: PTI Explained

 The following is a deeper dive into what the PTI app does and how it works.
-Look in App\src and you will see that the app consists of 2 `.ts` files, and 2 generated `.g.ts` files (which were produced by "code-gen").
+Look in App\src and you will see that the app consists of 2 `.ts` files, and 2 generated `.g.ts` files (which were produced by "**[code-gen](https://github.com/microsoft/AMBROSIA/blob/master/Clients/AmbrosiaJS/Ambrosia-Node/docs/CodeGen.md)**").
 > :star: Unlike the C# LB, the Node.js LB doesn't have a separate tool for code-generation, rather it provides a simple code-gen API.
 Code-generation will be covered in more detail in the **[How the PTI App was Created](#bulb-how-the-pti-app-was-created)**.

 * `Main.ts` does command-line parsing/validation then starts the Immortal instance; it also handles code-generation for the "published" Ambrosia methods in `PTI.ts` (a "published" method is a method that is callable by an Ambrosia instance, allowing the method to participate in the guarantees provided by the Ambrosia runtime).